Co-Directors

 Guy works with comparative genomics, phylogenomics and genome assembly with an interest in the evolutionary relationships of eukaryotes and the cellular & genomic innovations of the diversity of eukaryotic cells.
 This work has led him to specifically look at the prevalence of gene fusion & fission events across the eTOL.
 More recently he has been trying to understand the adaptations and evolutionary history of an oomycete-relative, Hyphochytrium catenoides and a fungal-eye complex present in chytrid fungi, specifically in Blastocladiella emersonii.
 He also supports other bioinformatics work within the group, providing; advice on sequencing, genome and transcriptome assembly, genome annotation, phylogenomic tree reconstruction, 18S amplicon analysis with DADA2, all along with mainting a set of web-based BLAST servers, this website, and an HPC environment for the group’s use!

-Mercè Montoliu Nerín – Head Teaching Assistant
+Mercè Montoliu Nerín – Equality, Diversity & Outreach

 Personal Page